muledagnaw/HE-Employee-Attrition-Analysis-/README.md

 * **Female employees** show higher turnover, suggesting potential cultural or structural issues
 * **Early-career employees** are more likely to leave, highlighting onboarding and career growth opportunities
-* **Salary increases alone** may not be sufficient to significantly reduce attrition

----

-⭐ *If you find this project useful, feel free to star the repository and share feedback!*
+* **Salary increases alone** may not be sufficient to significantly reduce attrition find this project useful, feel free to star the repository and share feedback!*